.204 Ruger: Velocity

 Ruger's claim to being the velocity king with the .204 was based on two points.

 First, no other high-performance .20 caliber cartridge was commercially produced.
-Second, the ammunition used to achieve the 4,225 ft/s was available only from Hornady using a special powder not available to the general public.
+Second, the ammunition used to achieve the 4225 ft/s was available only from Hornady using a special powder not available to the general public.

 Handloaders typically achieve velocities more in the area of 4100 ft/s using a 32 gr bullet.

 Handloads using 40 gr bullets in other commercial cartridges such as the .22-250 Remington also achieve velocities similar to those of the .204 Ruger.
 The advantage of the .204 Ruger is that it achieves these velocities with less powder, less recoil, and less heat than the larger cartridges.
 The .204 Ruger has a maximum range of approximately 500 yd.

-Hornady now offers a 24-grain lead free cartridge that claims 4,400 ft/s from a 26-inch barrel.
+Hornady now offers a 24 gr lead free cartridge that claims 4400 ft/s from a 26 in barrel.

-However, Hornady's 35 gr NTX .22-250 claims 4,450 ft/s from a 24-inch barrel.
+However, Hornady's 35 gr NTX .22-250 claims 4450 ft/s from a 24 in barrel.